sapdragon/syscalls-cpp/readme.md

 using UniqueSecretOwnPolicyManager = syscall::Manager<
         syscall::policies::allocator::heap, // heap allocator
-        syscall::policies::generator::gadget, // gadget by ntdll
+        syscall::policies::generator::direct, // direct!!
-        DefaultParserChain  // default exception directory + improved halo gates as a fallback is used
+        DefaultParserChain  // default exception/sort directory + improved halo gates as a fallback is used
 >;

 // or, let's build a custom parser chain using the ParserChain_t helper